1 Course Overview

 • Group submission of a planned introduction and method to answer a research question you develop.

-• Individual submission of an abstract, results, and discussion that address the research question you developed in your group.
+• Individual submission of a reproducible research report containing an abstract, results, and discussion that address the research question you developed in your group.

 Please check the Assessment and Feedback Information Sheet chapters for detailed information and deadlines.